arrogantrabbit/freebsd_storj_installer/README.md

 - `OPERATOR_WALLET` - Your STORJ wallet address (e.g., `0x...`)
 - `OPERATOR_WALLET_FEATURES` - Wallet features (see STORJ documentation)
 - `STORAGE_PATH` - Path where storage will be mounted (must be writable)
+- `DATABASE_DIR` - Path where databases will be mounted.
+Can be same as above.
 - `NETWAIT_IP` - IP address for network connectivity testing (default: `1.1.1.1`)
 - `CONSOLE_ADDRESS` - Optional interface and port for console (default: `:14002`)
 - `STORAGE_ALLOCATED_DISK_SPACE` - Amount of disk space to allocate (default: `1.00 TB`)